JECagurangan/Insure-Landing-Page/README.md

 # Frontend Mentor - Insure Landing Page Solution

 This is a solution to the [Insure Landing Page on Frontend Mentor](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents